MLHale/GenCyber-web-content/day1/github-primer.md

 So head-on over to a hello-world repository developed by one of your peers.
 You can do this by browsing to the git URL of their hello-world repository in your browser.

-Then click the "Fork" button.

 You should see something like this on your peer's repository:
 >![githubfork](../img/primer/githubfork.png)

+Click the "Fork" button.

-After forking, you will have your very own copy of your peer's repository to work on.
+After forking, you will have your own copy of your peer's repository to work on.
 Using [Step 3](#step-3) you can clone this repository to your local computer.
 Make changes to files and push it back to this forked remote repository.

 You may also choose to make direct changes to it on Github itself.
 Let's do this in the next step.

 [Top](#table-of-contents)

 ### Step 7
-In this step we make changes to the fork of your peers' repository and create a pull request, all on Github.com.
+In this step we make changes to the fork of your peers' repository on Github.com and create a pull request.

-Let's assume that a `gencyber` user forks `robinagandhi/hello-world` repository.
+Let's assume that a `gencyber` (insert your ID here) user forks `robinagandhi/hello-world` repository (this will be your peer's repository).

 The forked repository for the `gencyber` user will look like this:
 >![forkedrepo](../img/primer/forkedrepo.png)